ARVC patient association

 – Integration of German ARVC patients into European / international registries

-- Coverage of molecular autopsy by the health insurance companies
+– Initiative for the coverage of molecular autopsy by the health insurance companies

 – Establishing a psychosocial network and psychological support for ARVC patients

-- Cross ERN working group on pregnancy with rare disease
+– Participation in a Cross ERN working group on pregnancy and family planning with rare diseases

 ARVC patient community on RareConnect

-RareConnect is an online patient platform set up by the European patient organization for rare diseases (EURORDIS) in order to enable patients and their relatives to exchange ideas and experiences.
-It has an ARVC community moderated by members of ARVC-Selbsthilfe (our German patient organization).
+RareConnect is an online patient platform set up by the European patient organisation for rare diseases (EURORDIS) in order to enable patients and their relatives to exchange ideas and experiences.
+It has an ARVC community moderated by members of ARVC-Selbsthilfe (our German patient organisation).

 RareConnect is available in twelve languages.
 While its ARVC community was initiated in Germany, it is international and a safe place to be.
 It conforms to European data protection law (GDPR).